 He opens his eyes and sighs.
 “Not really.
 I think I’ve had a bit of a breakthrough.”

 “Red, that’s wonderful!”
-She decides to eat here instead, and offers him some chips, which he takes, but without any real enthusiasm.
+She decides to eat here instead, and offers him some chips, which he takes without any real enthusiasm.
 She studies him closer, concern returning stronger than before.
 “You’re not acting like it’s wonderful.
 Are you having one of your bad days?”
-It’s a question she used to ask him a lot, once he finally started recovering.
+It’s a question she used to ask him a lot, once he finally started recovering from Tom’s death.
 Inconsistently, but it was still a huge relief compared to the way he acted before.
 It feels strange asking that question again after so long, but she knows it fits with whatever he’s going through better than she realized at the time.

 “No, it’s not that.
 I meant it when I said I think I had a breakthrough.
 I’m just struggling with what it means.”